jagalipeau/Ballin/README.md

 ### Data Visualization

-The project includes a Streamlit-based visualization tool (`eda.py`) that creates correlation heatmaps for various statistics:
+The project includes a Streamlit-based visualization tool (`eda.py`) that creates correlation heatmaps for various statistics as an example use case:

 ```bash
 streamlit run eda.py